Surfside Collapse Day 19: Additional Victims Recovered, Death Toll At 94

 “We’re making significant progress, we are recognizing that we’re able to scale down some of those local resources that have been helping us,” said Miami Fire Rescue Captain Ignatius Carroll.

-Burkett said the debris as the site has been “dramatically” reduced.MORE NEWS: President Biden: 'We Stand With The Cuban People' Day After Rare Protest
+Burkett said the debris as the site has been “dramatically” reduced.MORE NEWS: Facing South Florida: Haitian President Assassination

 “The work overnight was halted several times for bad weather, but the site and the debris pile compared to yesterday is nonetheless dramatically further reduced.
 In several locations of the pile, we are down to the parking area.
 As a result, we’re pulling out a good number of vehicles.
 Those vehicles are mostly terribly damaged, evidencing the violence of the collapse in those areas.
 The search continues until everyone trapped in the debris is pulled out,” he said.